 8. Whale watching – I’ve done whale watching in other countries but whale watching here just blew me away!
 (Here’s a video I created for my family blog about our trip to Fraser Island last year – skip to the 3-minute mark if you just want to see the whale watching trip)

 Fancy going along for yourself?
-Check out the latest prices for accommodation on the Fraser Coast here
+Read my full post about my Fraser Island trip and check out the latest prices for accommodation on the Fraser Coast here

 9. Free outdoor bbqs everywhere – and they are cleaned regularly and never seem to run out of gas

 10. Beautiful tropical flowers – hibiscus and frangipani are my personal favourites

 11. You can pick fresh mangoes – in our first rental our neighbour had a mango tree and used to let us pick as many as we wanted